Gordon Chater: Early life and career

+Arriving in Australia after World War II, Chater came to prominence as a stage and radio actor.
+He appeared in numerous radio shows and series, including Looking at Life (1951), a comedy series which dramatised everyday events and in which he starred alongside Gwen Plumb, Queenie Ashton and Ruth Cracknell.
+He was also cast in serious theatrical roles; including Yepikhodov in the 1963 Sydney season of Chekhov's The Cherry Orchard alongside Owen Weingott and Ron Haddrick.
+This critically lauded production was the debut of the Old Tote Theatre Company, the precursor to the Sydney Theatre Company.
+Within a few months of The Cherry Orchard he was once again performing original satirical comedy, such as the Phillip Street Theatre revues Do You Mind! with Jill Perryman, Judi Farr and Robina Beard.

 Screen and television roles

-Chater appeared in TV movies and series, he became a national star when he was cast with Carol Raye and Barry Creyton in the Australian satirical television series The Mavis Bramston Show, for which he won the 1966 Gold Logie Award for Most Popular Personality on Australian Television.
+Chater appeared in TV movies and series.
+He became a national star when he was cast with Carol Raye and Barry Creyton in the Australian satirical television series The Mavis Bramston Show, for which he won the 1966 Gold Logie Award for Most Popular Personality on Australian Television.
 He cemented his popularity with the title role in the popular sitcom My Name's McGooley, What's Yours?, playing the elderly live-in father of a young married couple, played by John Meillon and Judi Farr.
-He appeared in many other television comedy series.
-His fellow actors included Ray Barrett, Stewart Ginn and Charles "Bud" Tingwell, among others.
+He appeared in many other television comedy series, including Snake Gully with Dad 'n' Dave (1972) with Garry McDonald, Marion Edward and Diane Craig and Mac and Merle (1973), which reunited him with Gwen Plumb.

 Chater was critical of early Australian television direction which he characterised as too often "'feet, knees and in the distance pictures'.
 People watching TV are interested in people and close ups in Australia were hard to come by in the early days of Australian television."